varnish/hitch/hitch.conf.man.rst

 Specify a SSL x509 certificate file.
 Server Name Indication (SNI) is supported by using one certificate file per SNI name.

-Certificates are used in the order they are listed; the last certificate listed will be used if none of the others match.

 A file suitable for Hitch is a concatenation of a private key and a corresponding certificate or certificate chain.

 At least one PEM file is needed for Hitch to start, but it can be supplied on the command line.

+Certificates are used in the order they are listed; the last certificate listed will be used if none of the others match.

+In the event that we have multiple certificates that provide the same SNI string, an error will be logged.
+The last loaded certificate will in that case take precendence.

+For partial overlap in names, e.g. if one certificate provides "www.example.com" and another one "*.example.com", the most specific match will always take precendence at SNI lookup.

 This option is also available in a frontend declaration, to make a certificate only available for a specific listen endpoint.